-One of the most picturesque views of Melbourne is seemingly worlds away from the city centre—40 kilometres to be exact.
+One of the most picturesque views of Melbourne is seemingly worlds away from the city centre – 40km to be exact.
 Mount Dandenong’s SkyHigh looks out to the eastern suburbs and, on a clear day, you can spot the city skyline, Mornington Peninsula, Port Phillip Bay and the You Yangs out West.
 While visiting SkyHigh you can dine at the restaurant or café, escape the hedge maze, wander through the English Garden, take a hike or discover the Wishing Tree and Percy Possum’s House.

 Naked in the Sky

 Sure, you may have to stand in line for the elevator but, trust us, the views from Naked in the Sky are worth the wait.
-Located in Fitzroy, directly above Naked for Satan, the views from the terrace stretch 180˚ from the city on one side to the northern suburbs on the other side.
+Located in Fitzroy, directly above Naked for Satan, the views from the terrace stretch 180 degrees from the city on one side to the northern suburbs on the other side.
 Nowhere else can you eat baked camembert and listen to smooth jazz while watching the sunset over the distant Dandenong mountains.

 Brightly coloured bathing boxes draw tourists and locals to Dendy Street Beach in Brighton, but turn away from the 82 huts and you’ll see Melbourne’s cityscape in a new perspective.
-Unlike the beach boxes which will set you back $200,000, the panoramic skyline view of Melbourne is free to enjoy and is one of the best places to spend a hot, New Year’s Eve night.
+Unlike the beach boxes, which will set you back AU$200,000, the panoramic skyline view of Melbourne is free to enjoy and is one of the best places to spend a hot, New Year’s Eve night.
 Keep your eyes on the view as you take a swim before watching the sunset over the city.

 When it opened in 2006 Eureka Tower was the tallest residential building in the world; however, it wouldn’t be fair if the breathtaking views could only be enjoyed by tenants.
-Luckily for us, in May 2007 the Skydeck opened on the 88th floor offering 360˚ views of Melbourne.
-The observation deck takes 38 seconds to reach by elevator, and those seeking a thrill can step out onto ‘The Edge’ — a three-meter glass cube that suspends groups of people 300 meters above Southbank.
+Luckily for us, in May 2007 the Skydeck opened on the 88th floor offering 360-degree views of Melbourne.
+The observation deck takes 38 seconds to reach by elevator, and those seeking a thrill can step out onto the Edge, a 3m glass cube that suspends groups of people 300m above Southbank.